inveniosoftware/invenio/docs/modules/jsonalchemy.rst

         @only_if('_firs_author' in self or '_additional_authors' in self) util_merge_fields_info_list(self, ['_first_author', '_additional_authors'])

-The for decorators are applied only if the derived rule of the field ``authors`` is applied.
+These decorators are applied only if the derived rule of the field ``authors`` is applied.

-Within the rule decorators there are three different kinds depending on when they are evaluated: before the rule gets evaluated, during the evaluation of the rule and after the rule evaluation.
+The rule decorators are split into three different kinds depending on when they are evaluated: before the rule gets evaluated, during the evaluation of the rule and after the rule evaluation.